Bangladesh to digitally map supply chain to tackle garment sector abuse

 Bangladesh's garment sector, worth about $28 billion per year and employing 4 million people, came under scrutiny after the collapse of the eight-storey Rana Plaza factory complex in 2013 that killed more than 1,100 workers.

-The death of 10 workers in a boiler explosion at a garment factory earlier this month renewed calls for more transparency and implementation of labour laws.
+The death of 10 workers in a boiler explosion at a garment factory earlier this month renewed calls for more transparency and implementation of labor laws.

 "This transparency initiative would significantly complement our ongoing efforts towards enhanced, more risk-averse supply chains," Rahman said.